-There are around 15 million restaurants in the world.
+There are around 15 million restaurants in the world, hence, restaurant branding is a must!
 But there are also plenty of other establishments that serve food as well.
 As you can imagine, the variety of restaurants, even in your local area, is quite large.
 Customers have more options than ever about where they will go to eat out.
 So, why would they choose YOUR restaurant?

 There are obvious reasons why some restaurants do better than others.
 Good food at reasonable prices is always a must for restaurants.
 But plenty of restaurants that serve great food go bankrupt.